 One vestige of the Supervised Furlough Program remains (SF-IIA).
 Prior to 1993, Section 24-13-720 mandated that qualifying inmates (offense dates between June 13, 1983, and June 14, 1993) be released to furlough six months before max-out.
-The number of inmates released to SF-IIA continues to diminish over time and is nearly nonexistent, with only one release in the last three fiscal years and four releases in the last five fiscal years.
+The number of inmates released to SF-IIA has diminished over time and is in the single digits each of the last five years.